OpenEvalProject/evals/manuscripts/elife-83641/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02mpq6x41 Department of Medicine, University of Illinois at Chicago Chicago United States
+1. Department of Medicine, University of Illinois at Chicago Chicago United States ([ROR:02mpq6x41](https://ror.org/02mpq6x41))
-2. https://ror.org/02mpq6x41 Department of Bioengineering, University of Illinois at Chicago Chicago United States
+2. Department of Bioengineering, University of Illinois at Chicago Chicago United States ([ROR:02mpq6x41](https://ror.org/02mpq6x41))
-3. https://ror.org/02mpq6x41 Department of Microbiology and Immunology, University of Illinois at Chicago Chicago United States
+3. Department of Microbiology and Immunology, University of Illinois at Chicago Chicago United States ([ROR:02mpq6x41](https://ror.org/02mpq6x41))
-4. https://ror.org/00f54p054 Department of Medicine, Stanford University Palo Alto United States
+4. Department of Medicine, Stanford University Palo Alto United States ([ROR:00f54p054](https://ror.org/00f54p054))
-5. https://ror.org/02hh7en24 Department of Medicine, University of Colorado Denver Aurora United States
+5. Department of Medicine, University of Colorado Denver Aurora United States ([ROR:02hh7en24](https://ror.org/02hh7en24))
-6. https://ror.org/02mpq6x41 Department of Biological Sciences, University of Illinois at Chicago Chicago United States
+6. Department of Biological Sciences, University of Illinois at Chicago Chicago United States ([ROR:02mpq6x41](https://ror.org/02mpq6x41))

 † Corresponding author

 ## Abstract

-End-stage renal disease (ESRD) patients experience immune compromise characterized by complex alterations of both innate and adaptive immunity, and results in higher susceptibility to infection and lower response to vaccination.
-This immune compromise, coupled with greater risk of exposure to infectious disease at hemodialysis (HD) centers, underscores the need for examination of the immune response to the COVID-19 mRNA-based vaccines.
-The immune response to the COVID-19 BNT162b2 mRNA vaccine was assessed in 20 HD patients and cohort-matched controls.
+Background:End-stage renal disease (ESRD) patients experience immune compromise characterized by complex alterations of both innate and adaptive immunity, and results in higher susceptibility to infection and lower response to vaccination.
+This immune compromise, coupled with greater risk of exposure to infectious disease at hemodialysis (HD) centers, underscores the need for examination of the immune response to the COVID-19 mRNA-based vaccines.Methods:The immune response to the COVID-19 BNT162b2 mRNA vaccine was assessed in 20 HD patients and cohort-matched controls.
 RNA sequencing of peripheral blood mononuclear cells was performed longitudinally before and after each vaccination dose for a total of six time points per subject.
 Anti-spike antibody levels were quantified prior to the first vaccination dose (V1D0) and 7 d after the second dose (V2D7) using anti-spike IgG titers and antibody neutralization assays.
 Anti-spike IgG titers were additionally quantified 6 mo after initial vaccination.
-Clinical history and lab values in HD patients were obtained to identify predictors of vaccination response.
-Transcriptomic analyses demonstrated differing time courses of immune responses, with prolonged myeloid cell activity in HD at 1 wk after the first vaccination dose.
+Clinical history and lab values in HD patients were obtained to identify predictors of vaccination response.Results:Transcriptomic analyses demonstrated differing time courses of immune responses, with prolonged myeloid cell activity in HD at 1 wk after the first vaccination dose.
 HD also demonstrated decreased metabolic activity and decreased antigen presentation compared to controls after the second vaccination dose.
 Anti-spike IgG titers and neutralizing function were substantially elevated in both controls and HD at V2D7, with a small but significant reduction in titers in HD groups (p<0.05).
 Anti-spike IgG remained elevated above baseline at 6 mo in both subject groups.
 Anti-spike IgG titers at V2D7 were highly predictive of 6-month titer levels.
-Transcriptomic biomarkers after the second vaccination dose and clinical biomarkers including ferritin levels were found to be predictive of antibody development.
-Overall, we demonstrate differing time courses of immune responses to the BTN162b2 mRNA COVID-19 vaccination in maintenance HD subjects comparable to healthy controls and identify transcriptomic and clinical predictors of anti-spike IgG titers in HD.
-Analyzing vaccination as an in vivo perturbation, our results warrant further characterization of the immune dysregulation of ESRD.
-F30HD102093, F30HL151182, T32HL144909, R01HL138628.
+Transcriptomic biomarkers after the second vaccination dose and clinical biomarkers including ferritin levels were found to be predictive of antibody development.Conclusions:Overall, we demonstrate differing time courses of immune responses to the BTN162b2 mRNA COVID-19 vaccination in maintenance HD subjects comparable to healthy controls and identify transcriptomic and clinical predictors of anti-spike IgG titers in HD.
+Analyzing vaccination as an in vivo perturbation, our results warrant further characterization of the immune dysregulation of ESRD.Funding:F30HD102093, F30HL151182, T32HL144909, R01HL138628.
 This research has been funded by the University of Illinois at Chicago Center for Clinical and Translational Science (CCTS) award UL1TR002003.

 ## Introduction